neondatabase/website/content/docs/guides/prisma-tutorial.md

 Introspection is often used to generate an initial version of the data model when adding Prisma to an existing project, and may be more convenient than developing your data model manually, especially if you have numerous tables or tables with many columns.

-Another use case for Introspection is when you are using a tool other than Prisma Migrate to perform schema migrations, or you are using plain SQL for schema changes.
+Another use case for Introspection is when using a tool other than Prisma Migrate to perform schema migrations, or using plain SQL for schema changes.
 In this case, you might introspect your database after each schema change to re-generate your Prisma Client to reflect the  changes in your Prisma Client API.

 ### Create a schema in Neon